qgadrian/smokex/README.md

     finding a better solution than using a `start_phase`
 * [ ] Provide API endpoint to start an execution.
 Mind this will need an API KEY (see https://github.com/danschultzer/pow/issues/176)
 * [ ] Proper YAML linting and format check.
 Ideally on the WYSIWYG editor
+* [ ] Measure request time per plan step and show a graph view for performance

 #### Distributed application